SoftwareDefinedBuildings/spawnpoint/README.md

-The Spawnpoint host daemon performs all of its communication via Bosswave, meaning it only accepts commands to deploy new services, or to manipulate an existing service, from principals that are authorized to issue those Commands as messages on the associated Bosswave URIs (topics).
+The Spawnpoint host daemon performs all of its communication via Bosswave, meaning it only accepts commands to deploy new services, or to manipulate an existing service, from principals that are authorized to issue those commands as messages on the associated Bosswave URIs (topics).
 The daemon also publishes Bosswave messages to advertise available resources on the host.

 ## Components
-* `spawnd` is the Spawnpoint host management daemon process.
+* `spawnd` is the Spawnpoint host management daemon.
 Each Spawnpoint instance is backed by a running daemon that provides a Bosswave interface for the deployment and control of services and manages service resource consumption.